If you are struggling with bad credit, then you have probably heard that credit repair is a popular strategy to fix your score.

 Do I Really Need Credit Repair?

-If you have checked your credit report and seen any inaccuracies or discrepancies, it may be time for credit repair.
+If you are tired of dealing with bad credit, then it's time for credit repair.
 While you can do this yourself, it's more efficient to hire an experienced company to search for disputes and do the legwork for you.

 How Does Credit Repair Work?

-Credit repair companies work with the three major bureaus (Experian, Equifax, and TransUnion) to pull your credit reports and dispute inaccurate information.
-Erroneous items include late payments, collections, charge-offs, bankruptcy, foreclosure, judgments, liens, and repossessions.
+Credit repair companies work with the three major bureaus to pull your credit reports and dispute inaccurate information.
+Erroneous items include late payments, collections, charge-offs, bankruptcy, foreclosure, judgments, public records, repossessions, and liens.

 You have a right to an accurate credit report, but only incorrect information can be removed, so collect any paperwork you have to back up your claims.